CS126SP20/3D-Hotdog/README.md

 ![View on CLion](/images/cinder-myapp.png)
 - On Macbooks, you may get an "error = 13, Permissions", in this case do Edit configurations -> Executable -> Select Other -> Find my-projects/cinder-myapp/cmake-build-debug/Debug/cinder-myapp/Contents/MacOS/cinder-myapp
+- If you would like to expand on ingredients offered, see [Blender](https://www.blender.org/download/) to easily create .obj files

 **Author**: Angela Luo - [`angelal6@illinois.edu`](mailto:angelal6@illinois.edu)